FALLEN OFFICER ROLL CALL

 On April 26, 2011, Officer Bailey's star was retired by Interim Superintendent Terry G. Hillard and enshrined in the Superintendent's Honored Star Case, located in the lobby at Chicago Police Headquarters, 3510 South Michigan Avenue.

-Patrolman Curtis R. Baker, Star #12212, aged 46 years, was a 16 year, 6 month, 19 day veteran of the Chicago Police Department, assigned to the Bureau of Operational Services - Special Operations Group: Unit 701 - Public Transportation Section Tactical Unit.
+Patrolman Curtis Ronald Baker, Star #12212, aged 45 years, was a 16 year, 6 month, 19 day veteran of the Chicago Police Department, assigned to the Bureau of Operational Services - Special Operations Group: Unit 701 - Public Transportation Section Tactical Unit.

-On June 2, 1984, at 1:30 a.m., Officer Baker was off duty and in plainclothes when he was escorting a woman to her apartment in the Robert Taylor Homes at 4500 South Federal Street.
-Three men, Bernard Lash, 22, David Govan, 26 and Eugene Jackson, 19, trailed the pair when one shouted "stickup."
+On June 2, 1984, at 1:40 a.m., Officer Baker was off duty and in plainclothes when he was escorting a woman to her apartment in the Robert Taylor Homes at 4500 South Federal Street.
+Three men, Bernard Lash, age 19, of 4500 South State Street, David Govan, age 24, of 4500 South State Street and Eugene Jackson, age 19, of 4500 South State Street, trailed the pair when one shouted "stickup."
 The incident occurred in the 4th floor stairwell.
 Officer Baker drew his gun from its holster but was shot by Lash before he could fire his weapon.
 All three offenders fled without taking anything.
-Officer Baker sustained a gunshot wound to the chest and was transported to Michael Reese Hospital and at 2:00 a.m. was pronounced dead on arrival.
+Officer Baker sustained a gunshot wound to the chest, the bullet perforating the heart and liver.
+He was transported to Michael Reese Hospital by CFD Ambulance #35 where he was pronounced dead on arrival by Dr. Alverdi at 2:00 a.m. on June 2, 1984.

 Bernard Lash, David Govan and Eugene Jackson were later identified and charged with murder and conspiracy to commit armed robbery.
 All three were ordered held without bond.

-Patrolman Curtis R. Baker, born August 30, 1938, received his Probationary Appointment to the Chicago Police Department on November 13, 1967.
+Patrolman Curtis Ronald Baker, born August 30, 1938, received his Probationary Appointment to the Chicago Police Department on November 13, 1967.

-Officer Baker was a member of the Fraternal Order of Police.
-He was survived by his wife, son and daughter.
+Officer Baker was a Master Mason.
+He was also a member of the Fraternal Order of Police.
+Officer Baker was survived by his wife, Ruby (nee Johnson).

 Patrolman Leonard Frank Baldy